freedomofpress/securedrop/docs/develop.md

       $ sudo easy_install pip
       $ sudo pip install ansible
       ```
+4. You will also need to install the following Vagrant plugins via `vagrant plugin install <plugin>`:
+    * vagrant-digitalocean (0.7.0)
+    * vagrant-hostmanager (1.5.0)

+TODO: we may be able to get rid of one or both of these plugin requirements.

+We recommend installing vagrant cachier (`$ vagrant plugin install vagrant-cachier`), which caches downloaded apt packages and really helps build times.

 Now you're ready to use vagrant to provision SecureDrop VM's!

-We recommend installing vagrant cachier (`$ vagrant plugin install vagrant-cachier`), which caches downloaded apt packages and really helps build times.

 # Overview

-There are 4 predefined VM configurations in the vagrantfile: development, debs, staging, app and mon.
+There are predefined VM configurations in the vagrantfile: development, staging, app and mon (production).

 * **development**: for working on the application code
     * Source Interface: localhost:8080